CPT (programadora): Producciones Eduardo Lemaitre y Cía. (1979–1988)

 The company started under the name Producciones Eduardo Lemaitre y Cía Ltda. in 1979.
 In the licitación of that year, it received a paltry 1 1/2 hours a week of programming.

-The flagship program of this programadora, which aired in one of Colombian television's best timeslots (Sundays, 8pm, Primera Cadena), was Revivamos nuestra historia (Let's Revive Our History).
+The flagship program of this programadora, which aired in one of Colombian television's best timeslots (Sundays, 8 p.m., Primera Cadena), was Revivamos nuestra historia (Let's Revive Our History).
 Since Lemaitre lived in Cartagena (and since most of the national television infrastructure was and is centered in Bogotá), Promec Televisión produced the programs (but Lemaitre had final approval of the scripts and contents).
-Promec also marketed the other half-hour a week that this programadora was allocated (Friday 5pm, Cadena Dos; originally home to the program Debates Lemaitre, it soon was replaced with The Pink Panther Show.
+Promec also marketed the other half-hour a week that this programadora was allocated (Friday 5 p.m., Cadena Dos; originally home to the program Debates Lemaitre, it soon was replaced with The Pink Panther Show.

-In the licitación of 1983, in which Lemaitre received 3.5 hours a week, Revivamos nuestra historia (renamed in 1985 to Revivamos la historia) moved from 8pm to 8:30pm (directly after Noticiero Promec), where it would remain until its cancellation in 1987 due to high program costs.
+In the licitación of 1983, in which Lemaitre received 3.5 hours a week, Revivamos nuestra historia (renamed in 1985 to Revivamos la historia) moved from 8 p.m. to 8:30 p.m. (directly after Noticiero Promec), where it would remain until its cancellation in 1987 due to high program costs.
 Other programs in this time period included Telesemana with Jota Mario Valencia on Saturday mornings, then on Saturday afternoons in conjunction with Producciones Cinevisión; a spinoff of Revivamos nuestra historia known as Revivamos Nuestra Historia Universal featuring world history topics; and a Saturday afternoon sports news program called Deportevé con Oscar Rentería.